Automattic/wp-calypso/client/components/hoc/protect-form/README.md

 Protect-Form
 ============

-This HoC protects a user from navigating away from a form that has been edited without having been saved.
+This [Higher Order Component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) protects a user from navigating away from a form that has been edited without having been saved.
 When your form has been marked as changed, the browser will open a confirm dialog if you try to navigate away from the page without saving the changes.

 Usage
 -----